matthewincardona/avs-website/README.md

 # gem "github-pages", "~> 227", group: :jekyll_plugins
 ```

-Run the server with live reload enabled to make sure Tailwind regenerates static files:
+Be sure to run the server with live reload enabled to make sure Tailwind regenerates static files:
 <br>
 `bundle exec jekyll serve --livereload
 `
+### Pushing With GitHub Actions
 If you run into this GitHub actions error when deploying the site
 `
 Error: The process '/opt/hostedtoolcache/Ruby/[RUBY_VERSION]/x64/bin/bundle' failed with exit code 16